What Is Gear Ratio and Gear Inches on A Fixie? (Explained)

 Are you looking for more advice?
 Take a look at this video called “What Is The Best Fixed Gear Ratio?” from the Dave Noakes YouTube Channel.

-How can I change the gear ratio on my bike?
+How to choose gear ratio my bike?

 Of course, if the contrary is true and you want a tougher gear ratio—it may be because your local region is relatively flat—then you’d either swap to a smaller sprocket or a bigger chain ring.